The 4 Most Common Mistakes With Psychedelics

 The trip is where the insights, downloads and realizations come from; then it’s up to you to integrate those experiences in your everyday life.
 This means integration is equally as important as the psychedelic experience itself.

 Integration shouldn’t be done alone; it requires another person to help you feel supported and to keep you accountable.
-This support is how you maximize the psychedelic experience to make lasting change in your everyday life.
+That’s why all of our trip sitting services include multiple integration sessions—to help you get the most impact from the experience.

 Mistake #3: Pursuing psychedelics without proper support before, during, and after the experience